The Methodology

 Approach

 Two flood hazards are combined into a single 3-class suitability mask, taking the worst classification at each cell.
 Coastal sea-level rise is keyed to the GMTED2010 DEM.
 For the 2100 epoch: cells with elevation ≤ 1 m are unsuitable (deep inundation under the IPCC AR6 likely range of ~0.6–1.0 m by 2100 under SSP5-8.5), 1–5 m are marginal (high-tide and storm-surge exposure), and > 5 m are suitable.
-For the 2300 epoch we use a wider 65 m commitment marginal band: ≤ 5 m are unsuitable (within IPCC AR6 likely 1.7–6.8 m at 2300 under SSP5-8.5; Fox-Kemper et al. 2021), 5–65 m are marginal (encompassing the multi-millennial total-melt commitment of ~65 m from Antarctica + Greenland; Clark et al. 2016; Van Breedam et al. 2020), and > 65 m are suitable.
+For the 2300 epoch we use a wider 65 m commitment marginal band: ≤ 5 m are unsuitable (within IPCC AR6 likely 1.7–6.8 m at 2300 under SSP5-8.5; Fox-Kemper et al. 2021), 5–65 m are marginal (encompassing the ~65 m total ice-volume sea-level equivalent of Antarctica + Greenland; the multi-millennial total-melt-commitment framing follows Clark et al. 2016 and Van Breedam et al. 2020), and > 65 m are suitable.
 The 65 m number is a commitment ceiling, not a 2300 prediction — it bounds where coasts are guaranteed safe over the long run, not where the 2300 shoreline actually sits.
 Riverine flooding uses the WRI Aqueduct 100-year return-period inundation depth: depth ≥ 1 m is unsuitable, 0.1–1 m is marginal, and < 0.1 m is suitable.
 The current epoch has no SLR component and applies only the riverine layer.
 Riverine depth at the future horizon is the per-pixel ensemble maximum across four CMIP5 GCMs (NorESM1-M, GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR) for the RCP 8.5 / 2080 horizon; the historical (WATCH) baseline is used for the current epoch, and the 2080 horizon is reused as a proxy for 2300 since no published Aqueduct projections run past 2080.

 Methodology Sources